-Students apply to these seven-year programs at the same time as they apply for admission to Saint Peter's University.
-Students are accepted to Saint Peter's and are conditionally admitted to the medical or dental school track by Rutgers University.
+Students apply to the seven year B.S./M.D. program at the same time as they apply for admission to Saint Peter's University.
+Students are accepted to Saint Peter's and are conditionally admitted to the medical school track by Rutgers University.
+Students apply to the dental school track at the end of their freshman year.
 After admission to the combined pre-med or pre-dental programs, students are monitored for compliance with the requirements set by Rutgers.
 Admission to Rutgers' medical or dental school is conditional at all stages of the program and is determined solely by Rutgers University.